E-Invoicing for UAE Free Zone Companies: Are You Exempt?

 - Has operations in mainland UAE in addition to free zone operations

-The FTA has made this crystal clear in their guidance documents.
+The UAE Ministry of Finance has made this clear in their guidance documents.
 Free zones are not a loophole.

 Why Free Zone Companies Think They're Exempt